top of page

 Part 2: Use And Misuse Of EMR In Construction As Qualifier For New Business

-My first thought was that, if not a typo, a 1.90 is a real overreaction to the problem.
-And I, more so than just about anybody, have both lots of experience with experience modification rate errors that inflate EMRs and great sympathy for companies "discriminated" against by this EMR in construction practice of excluding bids with experience mods over a 1.00 (or some other threshold).
+We know of a general contractor who, upon realizing that this practice can unfairly discriminate against some subcontractors with very good safety records, changed his qualifying threshold from below 1.00 to 1.90.
+My first thought was that a 1.90 is a real overreaction to the problem.
+And I, more so than just about anybody, have 1) lots of experience with EMR errors that inflate EMods and 2) great sympathy for companies "discriminated" against by this EMR in construction practice of excluding bids with experience mods over a 1.00 (or some other threshold).

-However, if everything else about a proposal looks great and the experience mod is close to where you'd like to see it, it is probably a good to investigate and see if there are some mitigating circumstances.
-Or, something that a work comp audit could uncover.
-For example, are there claims with anticipated subrogation (accidents were the fault of some 3rd party, the insurance company anticipates recouping some or all of the claim expense, and the claim/s will eventually be removed from the experience mod)?
-There could also just be mistakes in the rating causing the trouble.
-It would probably take the assistance of a work comp audit firm like Cytron Group LLC, though, that has the expertise to find and correct these errors.
+However, if you review EMRs in construction and everything else about a proposal looks great and the experience mod is close to where you'd like to see it, it is probably a good to investigate and see if there are some mitigating circumstances.
+Or, something that a work comp EMR audit could uncover.
+One example many; are there claims with anticipated subrogation?
+These claims:

 Stuart Cytron, MBA has been published in trade journals such Construction Forum St. Louis and St. Louis Business Journal among others.
 You can read more about Stuart and how he developed a passion for helping businesses reduce work comp expenses on his website.

-109 views0 comments
+123 views0 comments

 Comments